 The Casa Amatller stands in the centre of the Catalan capital.
 Designed by the architect Puig i Cadafalch, together with Gaudí's Casa Batlló and Domènech i Montaner's Casa Lleó Morera, it is part of the famous "Manzana de la Discordia", or "Block of Discord".
 Find out why and relive the atmosphere of Barcelona's affluent, art nouveau heyday!.

-August 2020: guided visit in Catalan or Spanish and a box of chocolates.
+- Guided visit in Catalan or Spanish and a chocolate gift.

 - Audio guided tour (English, Catalan, Spanish, French, Italian, German and Chinese) of the Casa Amatller.